Home

 (1853-1926)

-Mary (Minerd) Whetzel was born on May 24, 1853 in Wharton Twp., Fayette County, PA, the daughter of James and Sarah (Walters) Minerd Sr. She and her sister married two Whetzel brothers.
+Mary (Minerd) Whetzel was born on May 24, 1853 in Wharton Township, Fayette County, PA, the daughter of James and Sarah (Walters) Minerd Sr. She and her sister and brother married three Whetzel siblings.

-Mary was married to John "Homer" Whetzel (1850-1900).
-Their children were William Whetzel, Elmer Maurice Whetzel and one other child who has not yet been identified.
+Mary married John "Homer" Whetzel (1850-1900), a native of Belle Vernon, Fayette County, and the son of Civil War veteran Stephen Whetzel.
+Their children were William Whetzel, Elmer Maurice Whetzel and one other child who died young and has not yet been identified.

 The Minerd and Whetzel families were close.
 Mary's sister Mariah married Homer's brother, Delmar Whetzel.
 And Mary's widowed sister in law, Harriet (Marshall) Minerd, married Homer's brother Nelson.